How to Detect Unc0ver iOS Jailbreak, Protect iOS Apps

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Detect Unc0ver.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Unc0ver.

 -